Thunderbeee/Thunderbeee/README.md

 ### Hi there 👋

 - 🔷🔶 I enjoy my four years at UC Berkeley where I studied Statistics and Computer Science.
-- 🔴⚪️ I am leaving to Harvard University to study Data Science
+- 🔴⚪️ I am leaving from Cal to Harvard University to study Data Science
 - 🔭 I’m currently working on HPC lab at National University of Singapore (NUS) and BOBA lab at UC Berkeley
 - 🌱 I’m currently doing reserach on Large Models and Human-AI Collaboration on Decision Making